FunbiOyede/rest-nigeria/README.md

 - [ ] More endpoints
 - [ ] More improvements in certain areas such as the documentation
-- [ ] Helper libraries in Go, Javascript or Typescript and .Net etc.
+- [ ] Helper libraries in Elxir, Javascript or Typescript and .Net etc.

 ### Contribution